xuleilx/TimerPoll/README.md

 # TimerPoll
-Use One epoll to select which timer is expired. timerfd is impl in Kernel.
+Use One epoll to select which timer is expired. timerfd is impled in Kernel.

 # Compile
 g++ main.cpp timer_poll.cpp -lpthread